In Japan, less than 1% of the people are Christians, so Christmas is an imported holiday devoid of spiritual meaning.

 Mieko mailed the disc in Christmas cards to several friends, giving her opportunities for deeper conversations about the true meaning of the holiday.
 Some even asked to go to church with her.

-This will be the 5th year Campus Crusade has distributed the Christmas CDs.
+This will be the 5th year Cru has distributed the Christmas CDs.
 It isn't fried chicken, but God is establishing a new tradition.